redbear/Duo/docs/dfu-util_installation_guide.md

 ### OSX

-Use Brew to install or follow the instructions from [the official website](http://dfu-util.sourceforge.net/).
+Use "brew" to install or follow the instructions from [the official website](http://dfu-util.sourceforge.net/).

 * Install [brew](http://brew.sh/) or start the Terminal to install it directly: